thomersch/Mikrowelle-OS/README.md

 If you want to start a new style, I recommend to duplicate the `templates` folder and start editing in the duplicate.
 Remember to change the `tplfolder` path in `settings.json`.

 Adding a stylesheet is nice as well, give it a try.

+## Feature requests

+Give 'em to me.
+Create a ticket or contact me.

 ## Other Questions?